reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/Postman.md

 # ReportPortal Postman Integration

-Agent to integrate [Postman](https://www.postman.com/) (based on Newman collection runner) with ReportPortal.
+There is an agent to integrate [Postman](https://www.postman.com/) (based on Newman collection runner) with ReportPortal.

 Postman is a popular API development tool for the building, testing and documenting APIs.